petr-kalinin/progtexts2/python_basics_en/6_functions.rst

 ``abs`` is a *standard function*, i.e. Python automatically recognizes it.
 In other words, it is built into the language.
-But you can write your own functions, and in this topic we discuss this.
+But you can create your own functions, and this is exactly what we'll discuss in this section.

 How to define functions
 -----------------------